mebigfatguy/jwa/README.md

 Unfortunately, at present, the released version of jamm (0.2.6) doesn't allow dynamic installation.
 So for now, you will have to build jamm yourself and manually copy it to ${project_loc}/lib.

+Another Bummer is that in order to connect to the VM at runtime, you need a platform specific tool to do so.
+For Oracle's JVM at least, there is a class

+    com.sun.tools.attach.VirtualMachine

+which allows you to do this.
+It is found in the tools.jar file, in ${JAVA_HOME}/lib.
+So this project uses that class.
+Obviously being a internal (non-public) class, there are issues there.
+But it appears that this is the only way to dynamically set up an agent.